Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL, college football, more

 QB Baker Mayfield, Tampa Bay Buccaneers, 1.5 passing touchdowns - Less (2.09x)

-Mayfield has been held in check the past few weeks.
-He has thrown for fewer than two touchdowns in each of the last two games.
+Mayfield has thrown for fewer than two touchdowns in each of the last two games.
 He did not throw a touchdown in a 23-3 win at New Orleans in Week 8.
 The model projects Mayfield will throw for 1.4 touchdowns, giving this a 3 rating.

 WR Puka Nacua, Los Angeles Rams, 95.5 receiving yards - More (1.80x)

-When the spotlight is brightest, Nacua comes to the forefront.
-He usually goes over his receiving yards market when playing a top-third defense.
+Nacua usually goes over his receiving yards market when playing a top-third defense.
 Against the Colts in a 27-20 win on Oct.
 2, Nacua caught 13 passes for 170 yards and one touchdown.
 The model projects 109.8 receiving yards, giving this a 4.5 out of 5 rating.
 Combine picks for a parlay on Sleeper Fantasy for a potential payout of 6.69x:

 Now that you've seen some of the best prop picks at Sleeper, you can also get NFL picks for every game from the proven model that has gone 45-28 on top-rated picks since the start of 2024.
 Check them out and then take advantage of the latest Sleeper Fantasy promo code -- CBSSPORTS.